ericphanson/Asciicast.jl/docs/src/documenter_usage.md

 * `delay::Float64=0.25`.
 The amount of delay between line executions (to emulate typing time).
 * `loop::Union{Int,Bool}=false`.
 Set to `true` for infinite looping, or an integer to loop a fixed number of times.
 * `height::Int`.
 Heuristically determined by default.
 Set to an integer to specify the number of lines.
+* `width::Int`.
+Set to `80` by default.
+Set to an integer to specify the number of columns.

 ### Reference docs